fearnworks/GraphCap/README.md

 ## Architecture

-GraphCap is organized into three main components that work together to provide a complete dataset generation and management solution:
+graphcap is organized into three main components that work together to provide a complete dataset generation and management solution:

-1. **GraphCap Library (`graphcap`)**
+1. **graphcap Library (`graphcap`)**
    - Core Library: Fundamental utilities and shared functionality
    - CLI: Command-line interface for direct interactions
    - DAG: Directed Acyclic Graph implementation for pipeline workflows